 (Current as of August 25, 2021 at 10:00 AM)

-Our Senior Companion Program continues to link volunteers with new remote opportunities including the expansion of wellness check-in calls.
+Our Senior Companion Program continues to link volunteers with new remote and in-person opportunities including the expansion of wellness check-in calls.
 Our volunteers are continuing a telephone-based socialization program in which Senior Companion volunteers connect directly with their clients by phone.

 If you serve an older adult aged 55 and older who is in need of companionship, Benjamin Rose Institute on Aging’s Senior Companion Program may be right for them.
 Our program can connect your participants, clients or residents with a trained peer volunteer who can share a friendly conversation, offer companionship and minimize isolation.